Paratii-Video/paratii-contracts/docs/details.md

 ## VideoRegistry

-A registry with information about videos
+[VideoRegistry.sol](../contracts/paratii/VideoRegistry.sol): contains information about videos: their IPFS hash, its owner, and the price.
+The idea is that this contract only contains essential information:  is that additional data (duration, license, descriptions, etc etc) can be stored in IPFS.
+(This will not be implemented in the MVP))

 ## VideoStore

 The `VideoStore` is the place to buy Videos.
-Buying a video in the videostroe will register your purchase, and split the money your are sending between the
+Buying a video in the videostroe will register your purchase, and split the money your are sending between the owner of the video and the Paratii
+[VideoStore.sol](../contracts/paratii/VideoStore.sol): The Videostore is the place where videos can be bought/sold.
+To do this, the user must initiate two transactions:

+  * the client calls `ParatiiToken.approve(ParatiiAvatar.address, price_of_video)` to allows the paratiiAvatar to transfer the price_of_video.
+(For small transactions, this can be done transparently)
+  * the client calls `VideoStore.buyVideo(videoId)`, triggering a number of steps:
+    - the price of the video will be transfered to the paratiiAvatar
+    - an event will be logged that the video is unlocked for this user
+    - [not implement yet, we will use the event as a witness for payment in the first iteraration] the fact that the user has bought the video is registered on the blockchain (where?)
+    - a part of the price will be transfered (immediately?) to the owner, other goes tot he redistrubtion pool.
+(In the first iteration, we can give all money to thee owner)